- Home

 Overview

-John Fitzgerald Kennedy was a born leader—bold, charismatic, and able to charm his peers and disarm his critics with nothing more than a witty phrase and a winning smile.
-He was also obsessive, manipulative, and haunted by complex desires for shiny, remarkable women, collecting them voraciously and carelessly on his rise to the White House and beyond.
-Once one entered his orbit, she might become his secret lover, only to be summarily dismissed when she no longer suited his needs.
-But these women were perhaps the only witnesses to the real JFK—and it’s time their stories were finally told.
+John F. Kennedy was a born leader—bold, charismatic, and able to charm with nothing more than a witty phrase and a winning smile.
+He was also obsessive, manipulative, and haunted by complex desires for shiny, remarkable women, collecting them voraciously and carelessly, then dismissing them summarily, on his rise to the White House.

 No one who reads Ladies’ Man will ever think about John F. Kennedy the same way again.

-John Fitzgerald Kennedy was a born leader—bold, charismatic, and able to charm his peers and disarm his critics with nothing more than a witty phrase and a winning smile.
-He was also obsessive, manipulative, and haunted by complex desires for shiny, remarkable women, collecting them voraciously and carelessly on his rise to the White House and beyond.
-Once one entered his orbit, she might become his secret lover, only to be summarily dismissed when she no longer suited his needs.
-But these women were perhaps the only witnesses to the real JFK—and it’s time their stories were finally told.
+John F. Kennedy was a born leader—bold, charismatic, and able to charm with nothing more than a witty phrase and a winning smile.
+He was also obsessive, manipulative, and haunted by complex desires for shiny, remarkable women, collecting them voraciously and carelessly, then dismissing them summarily, on his rise to the White House.

 No one who reads Ladies’ Man will ever think about John F. Kennedy the same way again.